askac/pcm41_carplay_fullscreen/README.md

 # Porsche PCM 4.1 Carplay Full Screen hack.
+(Also works on Bentley BYG24)

 Full screen hack for PCM4.1
+It should also work on Beltley POG24 MU.

 You have to install JDK 1.8 for compiling.